 Certain buyers are looking for specific forms of value in their content.
 Learn what types of value your content can provide and how to wield them in today’s post.

 A lot of B2B content can be dry, but there’s no reason you can’t add some juicy comedic value.

 Humor evokes emotions, and emotions drive more decisions than facts.
 That is a fact.
 In a study by CEB, it was found that “71% of buyers who see a personal value in a B2B purchase will end up buying the product or service.”
 Here, personal value equates to emotional value.

 Humor makes your customers feel good and makes it easier to connect with them, because it makes your brand voice more human.
 When you make someone laugh, you start a relationship with them, based on that point of interaction.

 Deciding how to wield humor is easier said than done.
 Often, humor has a target, which risks offending someone.

 That’s why some brands often use self-deprecating humor.
 By making your own brand the butt of the joke, you make it seem more human and less perfect.

 This form of value stems from creating content that educates the audience about the things they need.
 This is the category that most B2B content falls under, but often the content created doesn’t have any useful educational value to the audience.

 To remedy this, find out what your audience is trying to learn about, then teach it to them.

-For example, those who buy lead generation services from HiP need to know more about the process of email marketing (so they know what to do with the leads they buy from us).
-So, we created an infographic on lead nurture and write blog posts about how to capitalize subject lines.
+For example, those who buy services from HIPB2B need to know more about the process of email marketing (so they know what to do with the leads they buy from us).
+We created an infographic on lead nurture and write blog posts about how to capitalize subject lines.